-Norman Jewison was one of the most serious & eclectic directors that ever was.
+Norman Jewison was one of the most serious & eclectic directors that ever were.
 We was versatile in all genres but he cared for social and political issues and made important films, like his peers, Sidney Lumet, Mike Nichols, Sydney Pollack, his contemporaries.
 Like all of them he started his career in Television, in the Fifties.
 He survived his era and was retired long ago now, his last film being 21 years ago (The Statement, 2003).
 He died at 97 years of age without winning a single Oscar -he was but nominated Seven Times...

 Jewison could've done just three films and he would've made history, and film history.
 In the Heat of the Night, Jesus Christ Superstar and Fiddler on the Roof.
 Others can say The Cincinnati Kid or The Thomas Crown Affair, the two films he did with Steve McQueen, his friend but also his most difficult actor (as he said).
 I'd say also Rollerball, with a brilliant James Caan.
+Amazing film even today !
 Weird that John McTiernan remade two of his films that didn't need any remake at all.

 In the 80's he made less interesting and engaging films, except Moonstruck (1987) which had a fabulous showcase for a young Nicolas Cage and 3 Oscar wins-one for Cher, also the pic got awarded the Silver Bear in Berlinale.
 In 1999 he did The Hurricane, about the boxer Rubin Carter, wrongfully accused for murder and imprisoned hard, another story of Race and social injustice, with a grand Denzel Washington (that he kinda discovered and pushed into A Soldier's Tale -1984), film that introduced me to that brilliant Bob Dylan "Hurricane" song.
 Denzel was nominated for an Oscar for this and won best actor in Berlinale.